Jamesorthe1/Autogen-mcp-training/README.md

 3. Builds FAISS indexes for each modality.
 4. Enters an interactive loop to accept user queries.
 5. Based on user input, it either:
-    - Summarizes a legal document using the MCP client.
     - Performs location-based tasks (image search, map, travel time).
     - Performs a multimodal RAG search using the FAISS indexes and web search fallback, then generates a response with Gemini.
     - Exits the loop if the user types 'quit'.